OSGeo/PROJ/docs/source/apps/projinfo.rst

     and their entries can refer to entries of the main database.
     The option may be repeated to specify several auxiliary databases.

+.. option:: --identify

+    When used with an object definition, this queries the PROJ database to find known objects, typically CRS, that are close or identical to the object.
+    Each candidate object is associated with an approximate likelihood percentage.
+    This is useful when used with a WKT string that lacks a EPSG identifier, such as ESRI WKT1.
+This might also be used with PROJ strings.
+    For example, `+proj=utm +zone=31 +datum=WGS84 +type=crs` will be identified
+    with a likelihood of 70% to EPSG:32631

 .. option:: --c-ify

     For developers only.
 Modify the string output of the utility so that it